English Skills for Proficiency

 Sprachpraxis courses in the Aufbaumodul are loosely content-based; the topics of these courses explore different aspects of the Anglophone world.
 The aim of these courses - one in written and one in spoken academic English - is to help students further improve their advanced language skills.

 In Sprachpraxis courses at the Master’s level, students become increasingly more proficient in academic discourse.
 Students have the possibility of attending a language course which is tied to one of the other courses being offered in literature, cultural studies or linguistics.
 Those who are planning to become teachers will also have the opportunity to attend a course in English for Educational Purposes.

-All students are encouraged at some point during their studies, or between their BA and MA, to live in an English-speaking country for a year.
-Although we only require a 3-month stay abroad, experience has shown that those students who either work or study abroad for a year profit enormously from the experience.
+All students are encouraged at some point during their studies, or between their BA and MA/MEd, to live in an English-speaking country for a year.
+Although we only require a 3-month stay abroad, experience has shown that those students who either work or study abroad for longer profit enormously from the experience.
 There are a number of exchange programs and internship programs which can help students organize a year abroad.
 We (as well as the International Student Office (ISO)) do our best to help students organize such stays abroad.
-Visit our special page on studying abroad for in depth information.
+Visit the website section on studying abroad for further information.